carpentries-incubator/docker-introduction/_extras/guide.md

 ## Learner Pathways

-Docker, and containers more generally, represent a very large area encompassing significant technical information.
-Depending on the domain they work in, and their motivation for taking a course covering this material, learners are likely to have various different reasons for wanting to learn about Docker.
+Docker, and containers more generally, relate to many different technologies, and thus can encompass significant volumes of technical information.
+Depending on the domain they work in, and their motivation for taking a course covering this material, learners are likely to have various different reasons for wanting to learn about Docker, that may not necessarily all overlap.
 The material in this lesson covers a set of core concepts, introducing containers and then looking at the key features of Docker and how to use them.

 Moving beyond the core features there are a number of topics that are likely to only be